intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 workshop.
 Participation was by invitation only, based on the position paper submissions.
-However, the program committee decided that due to interest and differing areas of expertise, all co-authors were to be invited, and many did.
+However, the program committee decided that due to interest and differing areas of expertise, all co-authors were to be invited, and most did.
 The program committee also invited a handful of additional participants, where they were seen as providing valuable input.
-Similarly, as is traditional in IAB workshops, the program committee members, and members of the IAB and IESG were offered an opportunity to participate even in cases where they did not submit a position paper.
+Similarly, as is traditional in IAB workshops, the program committee members and members of the IAB and IESG were offered an opportunity to participate even in cases where they did not submit a position paper.

+The IETF secretariat and communications staff provided practical support during the process, sending announcements, maintaining the workshop web page with position papers, setting up mailing lists, tracking submissions, helping with blog article submissions, and so on.

 # Workshop Topics and Discussion {#discussions}